lihai-yang/lihai-yang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a finance PhD student from City University of Hong Kong.
-My research focuses on empirical asset pricing and behavioral finance, with interests including option, corporate bond, network, and news media.
+My research focuses on empirical asset pricing and behavioral finance, with particular emphasis on options, corporate bonds, news media, and spillovers across firm networks.
+I'm on the 2026/2027 job market.

 You can find my CV here: